 KVC WARMING STATION

-For the past three years, the Kanawha Valley Collective, United Way of Central WV and the City of Charleston have run a temporary warming station/shelter for the homeless living on the street, and those living with inadequate heating in Kanawha County.
+For the past three years, the Kanawha Valley Collective, United Way of Central WV and the City of Charleston have run a temporary warming stations/shelters for the homeless living on the street, and those living with inadequate heating in Kanawha County.

 In 2020, Cabin Creek Health Systems began offering free medical care at the warming station.

 Our warming station opens as soon as the weather is predicted to drop to 15 degrees Fahrenheit with windchill.
 The warming station is open 9pm-7am.
+Join our Facebook group or follow us on twitter to find specific dates.

 The warming station is staffed by KVC agency partners, volunteers, and two paramedics and two police officers.
 Training is provided for volunteers.